 There is no ammonia, no harsh chemicals, no additives or fragrances.

-Don’t think for a second though that this product doesn’t have staying power.
+Don’t think for a second though that this product doesn’t have staying hair color power.

 Henna is of course famously used in the Far East for temporary skin tattoos.

-That same level of coloring power is put to use dying your beard with this product.
+That same level of coloring power is put to use dyeing your beard and mustache with this product.

 The choice to use henna does in fact make a lot of sense.